-Coordination with the SR-91 Corridor Improvement Projects (Project #3 and #11) will be required.
+Coordination with the SR-91 Corridor Improvement Projects will be required.
 Staged construction would be required for all ramp reconstruction and freeway widening.
 Freeway operations would most likely be affected by this project, however, freeway lane closures are not anticipated.
-An EB concrete shoulder will be constructed with a 12 foot width to provide for future widening as contemplated by Project #3 and #11.
+An EB concrete shoulder will be constructed with a 12-foot width to provide for future widening.

-The lane addition would help to alleviate the weaving condition between SR-241 and SR-71, as well as remove vehicles from the SR-91 mainline that would be exiting at Green River Road and SR-71.
+The lane addition would help alleviate the weaving condition between SR-241 and SR-71, as well as remove vehicles from the SR-91 mainline that would be exiting at Green River Road and SR-71.